Machine Translation Post-editing Best Practices

 Besides gathering data, it is invaluable to proactively seek out feedback from all the key stakeholders.
 This can include the content creators, post-editors, clients, and project managers.
 Ask them about their experience with the project and identify what worked and what can be improved.

 Post-editing is a new process that is still defining and improving itself.
-If you are interested in pursuing post-editing and machine translation further, consider reading our e-book which provides more practical information and case studies that can help you and your business.
+If you are interested in pursuing post-editing and machine translation further, consider reading our ebook providing more practical information and case studies that can help you and your business.